Plumbing Vent Problems: Signs, Causes & How to Fix Them

 If the issue is water intrusion around the vent penetration rather than a clog, here's how to address it:

-• Flashing tape method: Apply butyl adhesive-backed EPDM flashing tape around the damaged rubber collar and aluminum flashing, stretching it over the pipe to create a new seal — fast and effective for minor deterioration
+• Flashing tape method: Apply butyl adhesive-backed EPDM flashing tape around the damaged rubber collar and aluminum flashing, stretching it over the pipe to create a new seal

 • Boot-over-boot method: Slide a new vent boot flashing over the existing one, positioning the top edge under the overlying shingle course for a semi-permanent fix

-• Full replacement: Strip back shingles and install new flashing properly integrated beneath the shingle course — the most durable but time-consuming option
+• Full replacement: Strip back shingles and install new flashing properly integrated beneath the shingle course, the most durable but time-consuming option

 Pincher's Pro Tip